tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-should-a-sql-server-professionals.md

 Setting up Oracle Express

 If using Windows; there are two downloads you will need.
 I picked the Oracle Universal and then, the pain we all know, the Oracle Client.
 We'll step over the basic setup process of Oracle Express Universal.
-Essentially, you can click “_Next”_ for every step with a basic Windows OS to get the install going.
+Essentially, you can click "_Next"_ for every step with a basic Windows OS to get the install going.
 Ensure that the port selections that Oracle installer wants to use are open on your machine.
 You can alter them but it is far easier when learning this process to allow the ports and leave the defaults in the installer.

 After the installation is complete, launch the Home Page for your Oracle Express Instance to start working with Oracle.